JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 The amplitude spectrum of the pulse wave for $D=0.2$ case is shown in Figure 10.

 ![]({{ page.images | absolute_url | append: "/pulse_harmonics.webp" }}){: alt="Amplitude spectrum of a pulse wave" }
 _Figure {% increment figureId20220626  %}.
-Amplitude spectrum of a pulse wave._
+Amplitude spectrum of a pulse wave with 20% duty cycle._

 However, the amplitude spectrum changes dynamically with the duty cycle.
 I have visualized it on Figure 11.